OctopusDeploy/blog/blog/2022-q2/what-is-gitops/index.md

 This ability to resolve the second situation is a neat technical capability, but represents an incomplete business process.

 Imagine the security guards from your front desk reporting they had evicted an intruder.
 As a once-off occurrence, this report would be mildly concerning, but the security team did their job and resolved the issue.
 But now imagine you were receiving these reports every week.
-Obviously there is a more significant problem that is forcing the security team to respond to weekly intrusions.
+Obviously there is a more significant problem forcing the security team to respond to weekly intrusions.

-In the same manner, a system that continually removes undesirable system state is an incomplete solution to a more fundamental root problem.
+In the same manner, a system that continually removes undesirable system states is an incomplete solution to a more fundamental root problem.
 The real question is who is making those changes, why are the changes being made, and why are they not being made through the correct process?

 The fact your system *can* respond to undesirable states is evidence of a robust process able to adapt to unpredictable events, and this ability should not be underestimated.
 It's a long established best practice that teams should exercise their recovery processes, so in the event of disaster, teams are able to run through a well-rehearsed restoration.
 Continuous reconciliation can be viewed as a kind of automated restoration process, allowing the process to be tested and verified with ease.

 But if your system *has to* respond to undesirable states, it's evidence of a flawed process where people have access that they shouldn't or are not following established processes.
-An over-reliance on a system that can undo undesirable changes once they have been made runs the risk of masking a more significant underlying problem.
+An over-reliance on a system that can undo undesirable changes after they've been made runs the risk of masking a more significant underlying problem.

 ## GitOps is not a complete solution

 While GitOps describes many desirable traits of well-managed infrastructure and deployment processes, it's not a complete solution.
-In addition to the four functional requirements described by GitOps, a robust system must be:
+In addition to the 4 functional requirements described by GitOps, a robust system must be:

-* Verifiable - infrastructure and applications must be testable once they are deployed.
+- Verifiable - infrastructure and applications must be testable once they are deployed.
-* Recoverable - teams must be able to recover from an undesirable state.
+- Recoverable - teams must be able to recover from an undesirable state.
-* Visible - the state of the infrastructure and the applications deployed to it must be surfaced in an easily consumed summary.
+- Visible - the state of the infrastructure and the applications deployed to it must be surfaced in an easily consumed summary.
-* Secure - rules must exist around who can make what changes to which systems.
+- Secure - rules must exist around who can make what changes to which systems.
-* Measurable - meaningful metrics must be collected and exposed in an easily consumed format.
+- Measurable - meaningful metrics must be collected and exposed in an easily consumed format.
-* Standardized - applications and infrastructure must be described in a consistent manner.
+- Standardized - applications and infrastructure must be described in a consistent manner.
-* Maintainable - support teams must be able to query and interact with the system, often in non-declarative ways.
+- Maintainable - support teams must be able to query and interact with the system, often in non-declarative ways.
-* Coordinated - changes to applications and infrastructure must be coordinated between teams.
+- Coordinated - changes to applications and infrastructure must be coordinated between teams.

 GitOps offers little advice or insight into what happens before configuration is committed to a Git repo or other versioned and immutable storage, but it is "left of the repo" where the bulk of your engineering process will be defined.